cssinjs/jss/docs/benefits.md

 ### Compared to server-side preprocessing languages (stylus/less/sass/css-modules and co.)

 1. Aforementioned benefits.
 1. There is no build step, as a result - no dependency to build tools at all.
-1. Just one language, standartized by w3c.
+1. Just one language, standardized by w3c.

   There is no need to learn new preprocessing languages.
 They all come with a burden of a new syntax for variables, functions, mixins, extends and others.
 At the same time there is nothing they can do JavaScript can't.